weebNeedWeed/miranaSolution/README.md

     - Using ASP.NET Core for exposing API to clients.
     - Based on Three-layer architecture with three main layers: Data (DAL), Services (BLL) and WebApp (UI).
     - Using SQL Server for persistence.
-3. Cloud Services:
+3. Deployment:
-    - AWS EC2: for deployment.
+    - AWS Elastic Container Service
-    - AWS RDS: A storage solution in Production environment.
-    - AWS SES: Delivering recovery email to the users.

 ## How to install